Dallas Oil Rig Accident Attorney

 Working in the Texas oilfields presents one kind of safety challenge, but working on an offshore oil rig adds an entirely new level of danger.
 For workers who have been injured while working offshore, you may be able to get compensation through the workers' comp system, recover money under the Jones Act and maritime law, or file a third-party personal injury claim.

-If you or your loved one was injured in an offshore oil rig accident, talk to the Dallas oil rig accident attorneys at Crain Lewis Brogdon, LLP as soon as possible—call (214) 301-5007.
+If you or your loved one was injured in an offshore oil rig accident, talk to the Dallas personal injury attorneys at Crain Lewis Brogdon, LLP as soon as possible—call (214) 301-5007.

 Does My Job Fall Under the Jones Act?